RTradeLtd/s3x/README.md

 ## Ledger

 The "ledger" is an internal book keeper responsible for keeping track of the latest IPFS CID's that belong to each and every object, and bucket stored, and is currently implemented as a `dgraph-io/badger/v2` key-value datastore.

+# Kubernetes

+Include in `kubernetes_local.yml` is a deployment that enables running all components of S3X in Kubernetes including the TemporalX node that is needed.
+This will require you to have the TemporalX docker image locally, which currently must be built locally.
+As such only those with access to the TemporalX repository can use this.

+For those who dont have access to the repository, you can use the `kubernetes_local.yml` file, which is configured to use the publicly accessible production TemporalX service.

 # Product Comparisons